-And if I am trying to prevent the climate crisis to do those kinds of things on our society, I also have to pay attention to the other problems that could cause instability in our society, which is why I have decided to come here and talk to you from the perspectives of youth, who is worried about the instability that may arise from the crisis like this.
+If I am trying to prevent the climate crisis to do those kinds of things on our society, I also have to pay attention to the other problems that could cause instability in our society; This is why I have decided to come here and talk to you from the perspectives of youth, who are worried about the instability that may arise from a crisis like this.

-And there are lot of statistics as we have heard today, such as the ozone layer will be depleted by 40% in most of the world and up to 70% in the poles.
+And there are lot of statistics as we have heard today, such as that the ozone layer will be depleted by 40% in most of the world and up to 70% in the poles.
 This would cause dramatic environmental effects as well as dramatic social effects.
-The same as always, those with manian? power will be the one who will be able to maybe run away from this crisis for a short time, if anything.
+The same as always: those with money and power will be the ones who may be able to run away from this crisis for a short time.

-Just going back on the topic of why I interconnect this with climate justice is because the reason why we are in a climate catastrophe is because of the greed, and because of the insensitivity that a lot of us humans have put into the system, corruption.
-And that ties in with why we are also wanting to have weapons of mass destruction to show the power that are left people want to have.
+Just going back on the topic of why I interconnect this with climate justice, it’s because the reason why we are in a climate catastrophe is because of the greed, and because of the insensitivity that a lot of us humans have put into the system, corruption.
+And that ties in with why we are also wanting to have weapons of mass destruction to show the power that a lot of people want to have.

-So, my message for this panel of people from all around the world who are watching us, is that the youth obviously want to see a better future for us and all of us and our planet, not only in the sense of climate justice but also in the sense of security from the anxiety that comes from a possibility of a nuclear war.
-Because we are trying to fight so hard for climate justice because of the things that might happen to the world, because of everything that is going on, we also need to be part of this conversation in the sense of we want to protect the world, we want to protect the future, we want to protect you, and we want you to protect us.
+So, my message for this panel of people from all around the world who are watching us, is that the youth obviously want to see a better future for ourselves and for all of us and our planet, not only in the sense of climate justice but also in the sense of security from the anxiety that comes from the possibility of a nuclear war.
+Because we are trying to fight so hard for climate justice, because of the things that might happen to the world, and because of everything that is going on, we also need to be part of this conversation to protect the world.
+We want to protect the future.
+We want to protect you.
+And we want you to protect us.
 This has to be an intergenerational conversation, now more than ever.
-I think that it also shows issues have to be intergenerational conversations, because we are at a tipping point, in which my generation is going to be the most affected by the actions by those at stake.
+I think that it also shows that our conversations have to be intergenerational, because we are at a tipping point, in which my generation is going to be the most affected by the actions that adults take.

-With that, I want to thank all the panelists that have already gone and all the ones who are going to come on because I’m learning a lot, and I know I still have more to learn, but I wanted to bring my perspective from the climate justice perspective.
+With that, I want to thank all the panelists who have already spoken and all the ones who are going to come on, because I’m learning a lot, and I know I still have more to learn.
+But I wanted to bring my perspective from the climate justice perspective.
 Thank you.